San Jose State University: Establishment

-The first building on Washington Square was opened in 1871 and fully completed in 1876, however in 1880 the building was destroyed in a fire.
+The first building on Washington Square was opened in 1871 and fully completed in 1876, but in 1880 the building was destroyed in a fire.
 After its destruction, Principal Charles H. Allen journeyed to Sacramento to request the California State Legislator for emergency funds for a new building.
 This caused significant debate in the senate about the effectiveness of the school and if it would be better served elsewhere.
 The California State Senate voted to move the school to Los Angeles, but was ultimately kept in San Jose after objections by the California State Assembly.
 The legislature ultimately settled to give partial emergency funds to the school for the construction of a new building, which finished construction in 1881.